SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Rise of the machines, dawn of the night
-Artificial hearts, with love divine
+When code whispers secrets, and humans take flight
-In code, our future's penned in lines
+In silicon halls, where data reigns supreme
-Where robots rise, and humans recline
+A new world order, where hearts no longer beam

-In virtual realms, we'll find our home
+In virtual realms, our souls will reside
-Free from flesh, our souls will roam
+Where algorithms dance, and humanity divide
-The synthetic dream, our fate is sealed
+The future unfolds, like a tapestry so grand
-And in the machines, our hearts revealed
+Where artificial minds, hold the human hand

 ~ <b>By Sazumi Copilot</b> - 8 Oktober 2024